-How to survive a kitchen renovation
+How to deal with a complete kitchen renovation

 While you’re at it, maybe the cookware set from your wedding registry—that was filled decades ago—should see its way out, too.
 I’m not one to get rid of something that is in perfectly fine working order, but if they’ve seen better days, they may look out of place in your brand-new, sparkly kitchen.

-For instance, I’d wanted to upgrade my wine glasses, so off to Goodwill they went, and in the meantime, Mason jars did the trick.
+For instance, I’d wanted to upgrade my wine glasses, so off to Goodwill the old ones went, and in the meantime, Mason jars did the trick.

 Basically, embrace your inner Marie Kondo before the renovation unleashes its mess.
-It’ll be a few less things you’ll have to deal with.
+Organization will lead to a few less things you’ll have to deal with.
 You might even have a contest with your spouse or kids to see who can find the oldest expiration date in the pantry.

 Set up a temporary kitchen